poseidon-framework/poseidon-framework.github.io/qjanno_guide_archive/qjanno_guide_1.0.0.md

 '----------------------'-----------'
 ```

-qjanno is asked to run the query `SELECT Poseidon_ID,Country FROM d(2010_RasmussenNature,2012_MeyerScience)`, which triggers the following process:
+qjanno is asked to run the query `SELECT ...
+FROM ...`, which triggers the following process:

 1. As `d(...)` is provided in the table name field (`FROM`), qjanno searches recursively for .janno files in the provided base directories `2010_RasmussenNature` and `2012_MeyerScience`.
 2. It finds the .janno files, reads them and merges them (simple row-bind).